Skip to main content

 Cell-based therapies and PRP are considered the best alternative treatments for arthritis.
 At CELLAXYS, we have renowned and learned physicians to perform both procedures in the outpatient department.

 Upon consultation, our experts take detailed history relevant to your disease.
-After careful analysis of your symptoms and disease progression, they counsel you regarding which alternative treatment (PRP and cell-based therapies) will be effective for your arthritis.
+After carefully analyzing your symptoms and disease progression, they counsel you regarding which alternative treatment (PRP and cell-based therapies) will be effective for your arthritis.

 Dr. Pejman Bady